KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-WatchDog by MichMich](https://github.com/MichMich/MMM-WatchDog)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-WaterReminder by thiagomides](https://github.com/thiagomides/MMM-WaterReminder)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Wattvision by vincep5](https://github.com/vincep5/MMM-Wattvision)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.